Why hasn’t anyone been arrested in connection to the disappearance of Quinton Simon? - NewsBreak

 “A parent kills a child.
 More than likely is a low risk to a stranger due to the greater society,” Acevedo said.

-An arrest could simply be on hold because police believe they will find Quinton’s body.Police, FBI search landfill for body of Quinton Simon
+An arrest could simply be on hold because police believe they will find Quinton’s body.Police say missing 20-month-old Quinton Simon believed to be dead, mother is ‘prime suspect’

 “If you think you have a lead with the bodies, that, like appears you do in your case, it’s important to be patient,” Acevedo said.